lfr/FSharp.Domain.Validation/docs/demo.md

 ## May contain traces of RTFM 📖

-I know it all sounds super easy but do me and yourself a favor, [read the project's README](https://github.com/lfr/FSharp.ValidationBlocks) before trying this at home.
+I know it all sounds super easy but do me (and yourself) a favor, [read the project's README](https://github.com/lfr/FSharp.ValidationBlocks) before trying this at home.
+Not only that document is more up-to-date than this demo, but it also uses examples that don't make the use of `FSharp.ValidationBlocks.Operators` making them easier to understand.
+For instance here it's not immediately obvious that the `_.Validate` function returns a list of errors.

 ## 🚨 Fable users: read this 👇

-* With Fable you'll have to use the package and namespace `FSharp.ValidationBlocks.Fable` <u>instead of</u> <s>`FSharp.ValidationBlocks`</s>
+* With Fable you'll have to use the package and namespace `FSharp.ValidationBlocks.Fable`, <u>not</u> `FSharp.ValidationBlocks`
   ```fsharp
   open FSharp.ValidationBlocks.Fable
   ```